Maximize Conversion By Landing Page A/B Testing

 Landing Page A/B Testing

-Implementing trust symbols or customer testimonials pretty much improves landing page conversions across-the-board.
+Implementing trust symbols or customer testimonials pretty much improves landing page conversions across the board.
 Blue Fountain Media found adding the VeriSign logo to their page increased conversion by 42% and sign-up-form entries by 81%.
-Basically, you’re telling your landing page visitor that you’re trustworthy; that you’re not trying to cheat them out of their hard-earned cash that other people have put their faith in you before and won out.
+You’re telling your landing page visitor that you’re trustworthy; that you’re not trying to cheat them out of their hard-earned cash that other people have put their faith in you before and won out.
 Unless you have a trust symbol from a seriously influential and recognizable authority, I would recommend you use customer testimonials over trust symbols.
 Not only do landing page visitors like to see that you have customers, they also trust them more than they do you.
 Use direct quotes from the most well-known brands you’ve worked with.

 Related Stories: